-All properties in the Multi-residential tax class are at their CVA taxes, this class exited from the capping program starting in 2016.
+By continuing to use these parameters, as recommended, starting in 2023 all non-residential properties will be taxed at their full CVA.
+All 42 properties in the Multi-residential tax class are at their CVA taxes.
+This class exited from the capping program starting in 2016.
 To be eligible for capping phase-out, all properties in the class must be within 50% of CVA tax at the time of the previous year's final billing, or if the only properties not within the 50% of CVA tax are vacant land properties.
-In the commercial tax class, all properties were within 50% of their CVA taxes, and the County initiated the 4 year phase-out in 2020.
-The industrial tax class, all properties were within 50% of their CVA taxes, and the CVA taxes, and the COUNTY initiated the 4 year phase-out in 2020.
-The industrial tax class, all properties were within 50% of their CVA taxes, and the COUNTY initiated the 4 year phase-out in 2021.
+In the commercial tax class, all 928 properties were within 50% of their CVA taxes, and the County initiated the 4 year phase-out in 2020.
+As such, this tax class has now completed the phase-out and exited from the capping program.
+For the industrial tax class, all properties were within 50% of their CVA taxes, and the County initiated the 4 year phase-out in 2021.
+Although the phase-out does not end until the 2024 taxation year, by using the enhanced capping parameters noted above, 358 of the properties have exited the capping and the remaining 2 properties, although eligible for one more year, are at their CVA level for 2023.